ARMmbed/mbed-os/docs/design-documents/hal/0001-i2c-overhaul.md

  *  @param address 7-bit address (last bit is 1)
  *  @param data    The buffer for receiving
  *  @param length  Number of bytes to read
- *  @param last    If true, indicates that the transfer contains the last byte
+ *  @param stop    If true, stop will be generated after the transfer is done *
- *                 to be sent.
- *
  *  @note If the current platform supports multimaster operation the transfer
  *        will block until the peripheral can gain arbitration of the bus and